-When it comes to consumer data, it’s no longer the wild, wild west in the U.S. The June 2018 passage of the California Consumer Protection Act (CCPA) creates new rules about how certain companies must handle California residents’ data.
-Those affected by the CCPA regulations include any organization that conducts business in California, markets to California residents, has customers in California, or collects any data about California residents.
+Let's go back to the beginning.
+The June 2018 passage of the California Consumer Protection Act (CCPA) created new rules about how certain companies must handle California residents’ data.
+Who is affected?
+Any organization that conducts business in California, markets to California residents, has customers in California, or collects any data about California residents.

 Why GDPR and CCPA?
 A new compliance landscape